-Twelve weeks in a supervised student teaching experience in one inclusive classroom, either primary (grades one-three) or intermediate (grades four-six) depending on the elementary practicum placement.
-Designed for students who have completed all education course work except EDUC 420 and EDUC 485.
+Twelve weeks in a supervised student teaching experience in inclusive classroom setting(s), either primary (grades one-three) or intermediate (grades four-six) depending on the elementary practicum placement.
+Designed for students who have completed all education course work except EDUC 425 and EDUC 485.
 Students must also register for EDUC 203, 204, 420 & 485.
 (See department policy on "Employment and Activities While Student Teaching.")